Why the Keto Diet Has Gained So Much Popularity Recently

 Forget calories; think Keto Diet nutrients

-If you’ve counted calories when attempting to lose weight, you’ll welcome Keto’s emphasis on eating sufficient quantities of whole foods without worrying about the total calorie count.
+If you’ve counted calories when trying to lose weight, you’ll welcome Keto’s emphasis on eating sufficient quantities of whole foods without worrying about the total calorie count.
 Instead, Dr. Ibikunle and the rest of our team urge you to focus on the nutritional value of the foods you eat, as well as their quality.

 The first step is to eliminate high-carb foods that cause your body to store fat rather than burn it, as well as foods that cause inflammation, including: